KocSistem/aks-workshop/README.md

 1. Use AKS to deploy a Kubernetes cluster.
 2. Configure an Azure Container Registry to store application container images.
-3. Deploy the three ratings application components.
+3. Deploy the rating application components.
 4. Deploy Azure Kubernetes ingress using Helm
 5. Configure SSL/TLS on the controller using `cert-manager`
 6. Configure Azure Monitor for containers to monitor the Fruit Smoothies website deployment.